Rabiya Mateo: Career

-Pagentry
+Pageantry

 Miss Universe Philippines 2020

 She represented Iloilo City at the Miss Universe Philippines 2020 pageant after she won Miss Iloilo Universe 2020 at West Visayas State University Cultural Center.

 During the question and answer round of the Top 16 semifinalists, she was asked: "Throughout this journey you have discovered you are a phenomenal woman who is conditioned for greater.
 How can you create a positive and lasting impact to the world around you?"
 She responded:

 "First of all, I need to stick to my core, which is being passionate about educating people.
 I am a lecturer and I've been pursuing this because this education had helped me to have that comfortable life that I and my family deserves and I wanna push people, I want them to achieve greater things in life through me and I know that Miss Universe anything is possible because I am a phenomenal woman with a heartfelt beauty."

 During the first question and answer portion of the Top 5 finalists, she was asked: "If you can create a new paper currency with the image of any Filipino on it, dead or alive, who would it be and why?"
 She responded:

 "If I were given the chance, I want to use the face of Miriam Defensor-Santiago.
 For those who don’t know, she was an Ilongga.
 But what I admired about her is that she used her knowledge, her voice to serve the country.
 I want to be somebody like her - somebody who puts her heart, her passion into action.
 After all, she is the best President that we never had."

 During the second question and answer portion of the Top 5 finalists, she was asked: "This pandemic has made clear our priorities, essential or non-essential.
 Where do pageants stand in this time of crisis?"
 She responded:

 "As a candidate, I know I am not just a face of Iloilo City but I am here carrying hope and as a symbol of light in the darkest of times.
 As of the moment, I want to help my community.
 I want to use my strength to make an impact.
 And that is the essence of beauty pageant.
 It gives us the power to make a difference."

 At the end of the event, Mateo was crowned by the outgoing Miss Universe Philippines, Gazini Ganados, as Miss Universe Philippines 2020, along with the Best in Swimsuit award.

 On September 30, 2021, Mateo crowned Beatrice Gomez as her successor at the Miss Universe Philippines 2021 pageant, which was held at the Henann Resort Convention Center, Alona Beach, in Panglao, Bohol, Philippines.